gtheilman/OnCallAssignments/README.md

 The program is written using the Meteor framework.
 Meteor was chosen to allow for easy customization and deployment by faculty members with little experience in information technology.

+Meteor lends itself well to deployment using a [Platform as a Service](https://en.wikipedia.org/wiki/Platform_as_a_service) (Paas) provider.
+These are services where the server itself is managed by the company and the user is simply responsible for uploading and maintaining the application running on it.
 Two common options for deploying Meteor applications are Meteor itself and Modulus.

 Deploying to [Meteor](https://www.meteor.com/try/6)   is the simplest option (and it is free!).
 However, the service is really intended for prototyping, not production.
 It would probably do fine for the short bursts of activity that would be associated with students calling in responses, but I've not really tested it under those conditions.